Connect with us

 In 2014, the EACJ blocked the plan to build the road via Serengeti due to environmental concerns, among them disturbance of the annual wildebeest migration.

-The revival of the plans is expected to antagonise conservationists who have consistently opposed the project on the grounds that it would bisect the route of the migration while triggering human-animal conflict in the form of accidents and poaching.
+The revival of the plans is expected to antagonise conservationists who have consistently opposed the project because it would bisect the route of the migration while triggering human-animal conflict in the form of accidents and poaching.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.